M4URIC3-afk/Job_Offer_Scraping/Readme.md

 - `advertools` to exclude some pre-existing sets of words
 - `matplotlib.pyplot` to create visualizations
-- `wordcloud` to generate a word cloud (who would have thought) import numpy as np # makes it easier to work with arrays, matrices etc.
+- `wordcloud` to generate a word cloud (who would have thought)
+-  `numpy` to work with arrays etc.

 - `os` to use operating system dependent functionality
 - `re` for regular expression matching operations